Mr. Gerry Gajadharsingh DO – Advanced Breath Practitioner Lifelogix Inc.

 Almost always, when people are not breathing properly, the issue is one of overbreathing.

-The effect of this is to breath out too much CO2 and so the levels of CO2 in our body drop (hypocapnia) and so reduce the ability of O2 to be delivered to the cells of the body (hypoxia).
+The effect of this is to breathe out too much CO2 and so the levels of CO2 in our body drop (hypocapnia) and so reduce the ability of O2 to be delivered to the cells of the body (hypoxia).

 Ironically trying to breathe more O2 in DOES NOT necessarily help this situation.

 Somebody, who is classically hyperventilating (deep and fast breathing), often with symptoms of breathlessness and panic, is breathing in lots of O2 but is actually expelling more CO2, then they should.
-So the treatment for acute hyperventilation is to hold a brown paper bag over their mouth and nose, so that they re-breath their own breath (mostly CO2) and they return to normal because cellular O2 increases.
+So the treatment for acute hyperventilation is to hold a brown paper bag over their mouth and nose, so that they re-breathe their own breath (mostly CO2) and they return to normal because cellular O2 increases.